The LAMP Team

 Molly has an MSc in Control of Infectious Diseases from the London School of Hygiene and Tropical Medicine and a BA Hons in Human Sciences from the University of Oxford.

 Nura has more than 20 years’ experience in Finance, operations & administration in both Public and development sector.
-He worked for more than a decade in a large USAID and DFID funded projects in finance and operations.
-He is known for his analytical and quantitative skills in problem solving situations.
+He worked for more than a decade in a large USAID and DFID-funded projects in finance and operations.
+He is known for his analytical and quantitative skills in problem-solving situations.
 He attended training in US, Europe and many African Countries.
-Nura is a consultant in areas of budget and Planning, value for Money (VfM), Financial management, grants Management and logistics support.
+Nura is a consultant in areas of budget and Planning, value for Money (VfM), Health Financing, Financial management, grants Management and logistics support.

-Nura is a PhD candidate in Accounting & Finance and a fellow of the Institute of Chartered Accountants of Nigeria (ICAN).
+Nura has a PhD in Accounting & Finance and is a fellow of the Institute of Chartered Accountants of Nigeria (ICAN).

 Dr. Adesoji Ologun

-Adesoji is a Health Economist with over a decade of working experience in the Nigerian health sector, including 6 years as a development consultant and Value for Money (VFM) specialist.
+Adesoji is a Health Economist with over a decade of working experience in the Nigerian health sector, including 7 years as a development consultant and Value for Money specialist.
 He has provided technical and advisory support to the Government of Nigeria at the Local, State and National level in the areas of healthcare policy and planning.
-He was a member of the technical team of the recently concluded United Kingdom Department for International Development funded project – Partnership for Transforming Health System Phase 2 (PATHS 2), an eight years Health System Strengthening and Service delivery programme.

 Adesoji is a graduate of Medicine and Surgery from University of Ilorin, Nigeria, with a MPH and MSc in Public Health and Health Economics (Economic Evaluation for Health Technology Assessment) from University of Lagos, Nigeria and University of York, United Kingdom respectively.